 VOLUNTEERING – YOU CAN DO IT

 Volunteering as a firefighter is a good way to give back to your community, provide a needed service and help open doors for possible employment.
-Nehalem Bay Fire & Rescue District relies heavily on a strong Volunteer force to provide fire, medical and rescue services to the citizens and visitors of Manzanita, Nehalem, Wheeler and the surrounding areas.
+Nehalem Bay Fire & Rescue District relies heavily on a strong volunteer force to provide fire, medical and rescue services to the citizens and visitors of Manzanita, Nehalem, Wheeler and the rural surrounding areas.

 WHO CAN APPLY?